So you want to start investing and don’t know where to start?

 Now let’s turn to the most frequently asked questions we get on ETFs –

 Index funds are unlisted while ETFs are listed.
 Index funds have to keep a bit in cash so underperform the market index while ETFs are closed-ended so don’t need to keep anything in cash, hence can track the index closer.
 Index funds tend to have slightly higher expense ratio than ETFs.
+You can buy index funds from the AMC directly or through a distributor/adviser, while you buy ETFs through a broker and a demat account.

 No, there is still some expertise required to manage index funds and ETFs to be able to closely match index returns.
 So yes, you need to be careful.
 Here is a video answer https://youtu.be/E6UVJNU4a6g